 Currensea applies a flat markup of 0.50% above wholesale rates.
 It doesn’t charge anything extra.
 The price is confirmed immediately, so the price that pops up in your email alert is the final price.

 We support all currencies.
-To start with, we’re using the interbank rate for the 3 most popular currencies including – EUR and USD.
+To start with, we’re using the interbank exchange rate for the 3 most popular currencies including – EUR and USD.
 We’ll be adding more currencies to our interbank list in the coming months based on customer demand.
-All other rates will be based on the Mastercard rates.
+All other exchange rates will be based on the Mastercard rates.

 This structure allows us to give you average savings of 85% on your holiday money vs high street banks, depending on who you bank with.

 Until now, the options for achieving pricing like this involved a lot of hassle, a lot of faffing around and a lot of avoiding extras buried in small print.
-Currensea has changed all that by providing a debit card with simple and transparent pricing, and convenience of connecting directly to your high street bank account.
+Currensea has changed all that by providing a travel debit card with simple and transparent pricing, and convenience of connecting directly to your high street bank account.
 So you have the convenience of your bank, just without the charges, anywhere in the world.

 Currensea Limited is registered in England and Wales (No. 11413946), authorised by the Financial Conduct Authority (Reference No. 843507) and is a Principal Member of Mastercard.
 We are registered with the Information Commissioner's Office (Registration No. ZA524676).